kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Don't show video link if preview image isn't loaded yet.
+* Wait with displaying preview image until initial resize of video is done.
+* Fallback if visitor has no JavaScript: Display video title and URL.
+* Feature "Player color" for Youtube videos is now deprecated because Youtube doesn't support it for its HTML5 player.
+* Reduced play button image file sizes.

 = 2.2.2.2 =
 * Prevent other themes/plugins (such as BBPress) from displaying Youtube videos "inline" because this causes videos not to be displayed.